-Capt.
-Nicholas Rozanski of Dublin "loved being in the National Guard," his brother, Alex Rozanski told WBNS-TV.
+One of the victims, Capt.
+Nicholas Rozanski of Dublin "loved being in the National Guard," his brother, Alex Rozanski, told WBNS-TV on Friday.
 "He loved being a soldier.
 He loved being a leader of soldiers."

-The U.S. Defense Department says Rozanski was among three members of the same Columbus-based National Guard unit killed in the Wednesday attack in Maimanah, the capital of Faryab province.
+Rozanski was among three members of the same Columbus-based National Guard unit killed in the Wednesday attack in Maimanah, the capital of Faryab province, the Defense Department said.
+Also killed were Sgt.
+1st Class Shawn Hannon of Grove City and Sgt.
+1st Class Jeffrey Rieck of Columbus.
+Four others were wounded.

-Americans going on with day-to-day lives shouldn't forget the troops, said Alex Rozanski.
+Americans going on with their day-to-day lives shouldn't forget the troops, Alex Rozanski said.

 The attack, by a suicide bomber on a motorcycle, killed at least 13 people Wednesday at a park in a relatively peaceful area of northern Afghanistan.
 It was part of an increase in violence at the start of the spring fighting season.